Silent Hill 3 further reveals that Harry killed a cultist that came after his beloved daughter.

 In the third game, he develops this sense towards Pandora due to the fact that she reminds him of his own daughter.
 Hephaestus as well, who tries (and fails) to kill Kratos to protect Pandora, who Kratos later states was doing what any father should: protecting his child.

-With Phoenix Wright and Maya from Ace Attorney, it's a tossup between a father-daughter and brother-sister relationship.
+With Phoenix Wright and Maya, it's a tossup between a father-daughter and brother-sister relationship.
 Either way, if you try to arrest Maya he'll defend her with every last Objection! he has.
 If you kidnap her he'll stall the trial and call in a favor with the prosecution to keep it going until she's safe..
 And if she's in actual physical danger he'll charge across a burning bridge over a hundred foot drop into an icy river to save her.

 And in Investigations there's Kay and her 'Uncle Badd'.
 If Lang hadn't gotten in the way we probably wouldn't have to worry about giving Shih-na a trial.